 Hobby Magazines, Larger Audience but Less Dedication

 The tone of these magazines set them apart from the others.
 These are hobby magazines meant for those who pursue a passion of theirs that is not directly related to their career.
-Examples would include PC Gamer, Fishing World or Cigar Aficionado.
+Examples would include PC Gamer, Fishing World, Cigar Aficionado and Gun Safes.

 These magazines tend to keep a core audience made up of truly passionate advocates alongside a revolving door of individuals who are interested in the subject matter for only a while before fading out.
 Statistically, they still manage nearly as well as the specialty magazines, and some publications far outshine others in quality, depth, and readership.